-The traditional French sourdough, “Pain au levain” must be made from a starter of wheat or rye flour and water.
-It must have a pH of 4.3, or below.
+The traditional French sourdough, “Pain au levain”, must be made from a starter of wheat or rye flour and water.
+It must have a pH of 4.3 or below.
 This is a health and safety reason as it’s the threshold for killing off any harmful bacteria.
 Acidity must be at least 900 parts per million.
-Yeast (Saccharomyces cerevisiae) can be added to sourdough bread when kneaded, but cannot be used in the starter.
+Yeast (Saccharomyces cerevisiae) can be added to sourdough bread but cannot be used in the starter.
 A maximum of 2% yeast can be used.

 No, but bread is categorised by the additives allowed in each type.
 In pain de tradition française, very few additives are authorised.

 Enzymes may be used in pain courant Français and les pains spéciaux.
 In traditional French bread (pain de tradition française) only fungal amylase is allowed.
-Malt flour, which contains the enzyme, amylase is authorised for all bread types.
+Malt flour contains the amylase enzyme and is authorised for all bread types.

-In certain bread types, yes it is against Le Décret Pain to include artificial ingredients to preserve bread.
-Instead, bakers will utilise natural ingredients such as soy flour, alongside extended fermentation and quick baking times to extend the life of bread.
+Yes, it is against Le Décret Pain in certain bread types to include artificial ingredients to preserve bread.
+Instead, bakers will utilise natural ingredients such as soy flour alongside extended fermentation and quick baking times to extend the life of bread.